Business Process Benefits of DevOps

-Scalability is one of the top priorities for any kind of the project.
+Scalability is one of the top priorities for any kind of project.
 If the product is able to take a load and get on with it — it is a sign that it works well.
 If not — you know what it means.
 With the rise of cloud computing, it became a big deal.

 It is important to configure the system in a flexible manner so that when necessary it will be able to increase the resource consumption and also scale it down when the load is lesser.

-The thing with these tools is that they need continuous optimization — changes in server, bandwidth and storage capacity.
+The thing with these tools is that they need continuous optimization — changes in server, bandwidth, and storage capacity.

-One of the most obvious benefits of implement DevOps principles is a significant streamlining of the communications.
+One of the most obvious benefits of implement DevOps principles is a significant streamlining of communications.
 It is always a good thing when everybody is on the same page and every member of the team is able to contribute to the process.

 For instance, streamlined communication eases getting the team on the same page.
 It also helps with onboarding new members of the team.
-It is also helpful in describing priorities of the current moment.
+It is also helpful in describing the priorities of the current moment.

 DevOps automates certain routine elements of the development process and allows developers to focus on other more demanding and important elements.

 As a direct result of tighter communication — team scalability makes a significant leap forward.
 Most of the time, people need some time to get acquainted with the project.
-When the DevOps approach is implemented right, it shortens the time people need for adjustment because everything works as a well-oiled machine.
+When the DevOps approach is implemented right, it shortens the time people need for adjustment because everything works like a well-oiled machine.

 Because of that, you don’t have to worry about the fact that you face the need to scale your team and it might break the workflow.
 DevOps makes this process much more efficient and easier.

 The development process is riddled with repetitive routine tasks that just need to be done.
 It takes time and greatly affects the motivation of those who are tasked with such things.
-While important, these routines often take a precious time that could’ve been used for something more important.
+While important, these routines often take precious time that could’ve been used for something more important.